elastic/edot-collector-configurator/README.md

 This command prints:

 -   A detailed description of what the recipe does
--   A list of required and optional arguments
--   The associated environment variable names (if applicable)
+-   A list of required arguments (with associated environment variables, if applicable)

+> [!NOTE]
+> Command line arguments have preference over environment variables.

 ### Step 3 - Build the configuration